 Current methods for breast cancer treatment typically involve surgery if the disease is diagnosed early.
 Depending on the stage and molecular characteristics of the cancer when diagnosed, breast cancer surgery may be followed by additional chemotherapy, radiation, or targeted therapies, including hormone therapy.

-Breast cancer has traditionally been regarded as immunologically silent (unresponsive to the immune system), though several newer preclinical and clinical studies now suggest that immunotherapy treatment has the potential to improve outcomes for breast cancer patients, and displays numerous advantages over more conventional chemotherapy-based treatments that directly target the tumor itself.
+Although breast cancer has long been regarded as difficult to treat with immunotherapy because it is immunologically "cold," several newer preclinical and clinical studies now suggest that immunotherapy treatment has the potential to improve outcomes for breast cancer patients.

 Subscribe to Email Alerts